 “Collin County recognizes that, on average, two-thirds of the property tax bills of Collin County residents are collected by our local [school districts],” Hill said.

-Gov. Gregg Abbott commended Collin County’s resolution on Twitter.
+Gov. Greg Abbott commended Collin County’s resolution on Twitter.

 “This is excellent,” Abbott said in the tweet.
 “Collin County takes a step toward ensuring property tax reform for their taxpayers.
 At the same time Texas will work to reduce Robin Hood, reform school finance, pay our teachers more, and reduce unfunded mandates on local government.”